 Fuse Box Location

 The vehicle is equipped with two fuse boxes.
-The main fuse box, located by the driver's feet, and the auxiliary fuse box, located under the rear right passenger seat near the battery.
+The main fuse box, located by the driver's feet, and the second fuse box, located under the rear right passenger seat near the battery close to the fuse links.